Smart homes need a smart design – more power and better connectivity (guide)

 Some 5.6 million Australian households (out of a total of 8.7 million) now have at least one smart speaker (1.9 average).
 24% of those have three or more devices, and 61% plan to purchase more speakers.
 The primary use is streaming audio or radio followed by general questions.
 Google has about 85% of the market, Amazon (Alexa) 10% and Apple (Siri) 4%.

 Each speaker needs a power point and decent Wi-Fi connectivity to stream music from Spotify and more.
-The key issue here is that the ideal placement on desks, sideboards, kitchen benches, etc., is generally too far from a power point.
+The key issue here is that the ideal placement on desks, sideboards, food prep benches, etc., is generally too far from a power point.
 And as you place them further away from the router (see #10 router central), the signal becomes unusable.

 In our home, we now have seven smart speakers (including three battery-operated portables for moveable music to the pool, deck, and balcony) and three with display screens for Google Duo video calling and as bedside clocks.
 We could connect at least two more (soundbars), but the home is not big enough.